mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-The function that calls the executor should wrap it in a try/catch block and transition to `REJECTED` if the catch block is executed
+The function that calls the executor should wrap it in a try/catch block and transition to `REJECTED` if the catch block is executed:

 {{< snippet lang="javascript" line="3-7" >}}
 function doResolve(promise, executor) {